MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/additional-mitigations.md

 ### Kerberos armoring

 Kerberos armoring is part of RFC 6113.
 When a device supports Kerberos armoring, its TGT is used to protect the user's proof of possession which can mitigate offline dictionary attacks.
 Kerberos armoring also provides the additional benefit of signed KDC errors this mitigates tampering which can result in things such as downgrade attacks.

-**To enable Kerberos armoring for restricting domain users to specific domain-joined devices**
+To enable Kerberos armoring for restricting domain users to specific domain-joined devices:

 - Users need to be in domains that are running Windows Server 2012 R2 or higher
 - All the domain controllers in these domains must be configured to support Kerberos armoring.
 Set the **KDC support for claims, compound authentication, and Kerberos armoring** Group Policy setting to either **Supported** or **Always provide claims**.
 - All the devices with Credential Guard that the users will be restricted to must be configured to support Kerberos armoring.
 Enable the **Kerberos client support for claims, compound authentication and Kerberos armoring** Group Policy settings under **Computer Configuration** -&gt; **Administrative Templates** -&gt; **System** -&gt; **Kerberos**.